HsuTing/react-html-render/README.md

   var output = render('./render.config.js');
   console.log(output);
 ```
-- You just give a path of `react.config.js` to `react-html-render` function.
+- You just need to give a path of `react.config.js` to `react-html-render` function.